Nozbe/zacs/README.md

 export const Wrapper = zacs.createView(styles.wrapper, null, null, ['ref'])
 ```

-You must declare (in the last argument) all non-zacs props you want to be able to pass into the component you're styling (component props, DOM attributes, `ref`, and `zacs:inherit`).
+You must declare (in the last argument) all non-zacs props you want to be able to pass into the component you're styling (component props, DOM attributes, `ref`, and `zacs:inherit`, `zacs:style`).

 <details>
   <summary>Hey, that's really annoying, why do I need to do this?</summary>